albert-gee/old-macdonald/Writerside/topics/Thread.md

 OpenThread's implementation of a Border Router is called **OpenThread Border Router (OTBR)**.

-Espressif provides Espressif Thread Border Router SDK, which is a FreeRTOS-based solution built on top of ESP-IDF and OpenThread.
+Espressif provides **Espressif Thread Border Router SDK**, which is a FreeRTOS-based solution built on the ESP-IDF and OpenThread stack.
+It supports both Wi-Fi and Ethernet interfaces as the backbone link, combined with 802.15.4 SoCs for Thread communication.

 The Wi-Fi-based Espressif Thread Border runs on two SoCs: